guptaSaurabhSG/Face_Mask_Detection/README.md

 So, firstly we have taken a dataset of images for people with & without mask with around 1300 images.
 Thanks to Github (Prajna's Dataset) for helping me getting the data.

 ## Training the model for Mask Detection
 We have used the concept of Transfer Learning for Model creation.
 We have not created the model from scratch but we used the MobileNetV2 model as the base model & then trained it on our dataset so as to fine tune the existing model which saved us a lot of time.
 This process of using pretrained model & getting it fine-tuned with correct weights is called "Transfer Learning".
+We can create the model from scratch also but that takes more time in training as compared to our current approach.

 ## Face Detection
 After training the mask detection model, we used caffe model to detect faces (we can use Haarcascade classifier as well) on real time images or video & then on face detected, we deployed the model we have trained to predict if person has wear mask or not on the face.
 So, we have followed two- step process here.